juji-io/docs/docs/quality-chatbot-design-tips.md

 a conversation more efficient, transparent and effective, we recommend you always prepare a `HELP` guide to make sure users know your chatbot's capabilities.
 By establishing its limits, you will be setting clear expectations with users, who will be more likely to stick with your chatbot if something goes awry.
 If a disappointment is a true surprise, users tend to take their leave, sharpish.
 And when they go, they have a habit of not coming back.
 So this is important stuff.

-The best way to insure you're covered is to head for the Q&A dashboard, and add an entry with "Help" in the `Question` column, and your help guide in the `Answer` column, and then click `Submit`.
+The best way to ensure you're covered is to head for the Q&A dashboard, and add an entry with "Help" in the `Question` column, and your help guide in the `Answer` column, and then click `Submit`.
 You can also do so by downloading the CSV file on the Q&A board, filling in the entry related to `Help` in the CSV file, and then uploading the revised CSV file.